Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 twitch_miner = TwitchChannelPointsMiner(
     username="your-twitch-username",
-    claim_drops_startup=False,                  # If you want to auto claim all drops from Twitch inventory on startup logger_settings=LoggerSettings(
+    refresh_streamers=60,                       # Refresh the streamers list (followers and .json file) each x minutes claim_drops_startup=False,                  # If you want to auto claim all drops from Twitch inventory on startup logger_settings=LoggerSettings(
         save=True,                              # If you want to save logs in file (suggested)